 Warehouse Insurance Importance Explained

-Warehouses provide storage for all cargo, making warehouse insurance crucial for short and long-term protection.
+The need for warehouse insurance can be realized from the fact that warehouses offer both short-term and long-term storage for all types of cargo.
 Depending on the business needs, the storage duration may vary from a day to a few months or more.
 Additional services offered at the warehouse include packing, pickup, cargo delivery, and unpacking of goods.

 You should also know that:

-- The warehouse-to-warehouse insurance clause may also define the upper limit on the amount payable in case of any mishappening.
-You are advised to check that limit beforehand.
+• The warehouse-to-warehouse insurance clause may also define the upper limit on the amount payable in case of any mishappening.
+Check that limit beforehand as advised.

 Consider a chip manufacturing company in China that manufactures and sells chips used in electrical devices to businesses all over the world.
-Due to valuable chip consignments, the company collaborates with insurers for transit coverage, safeguarding expensive goods enroute to buyers.
+Since most of the consignments containing different types of chips are quite expensive.
+The chip company partners with an insurer to buy commercial insurance coverage for the goods.
+While they are in transit to reach different buyers.

 Buy Warehouse Insurance from SecureNow Today

-Buying commercial insurance, especially Warehouse to Warehouse Marine Insurance, demands understanding and comparing policies, ensuring comprehensive coverage across different facets.
+Commercial insurance purchase requires a thorough understanding of various facets involved.
+That’s why comparing different policies and their clauses is a must.
 With SecureNow, a leading insurance broker in India selling B2B insurance products, you can compare and buy marine insurance online.
 For more details, click here.